-Fund raising projects must be approved by the principal and will be scheduled to avoid conflict with test schedules.
+Fund raising projects and field trips must be approved by the principal and will be scheduled to avoid conflict with test schedules.
+After the principal approves a field trip, the request must go to the Superintendent for final approval.
 Fundraising projects, including Online Fundraising, must be approved by the School Board of Education.